I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-It found a direct correlation between an athlete’s strength and stamina when regularly taking this supplement before a workout session.
+It found a direct correlation between an athlete’s strength and stamina when regularly taking this pre-workout supplement before a workout session.

-4. L-Citrulline Dl-Malate
+4. L-Citrulline DL Malate

 With your skeletal muscles pumping hard, they will need as much oxygen and nutrients as they can get.

 5. Red Beet Root Extract

-Beetroot has been known to have potent performance-enhancing effects, with a study from 2012 showing some very interesting results.

-What was particularly interesting is that running performance over a 5 km distance improved in the last third.
+Beetroot has been known to have potent performance-enhancing effects, with a study from 2012 showing that the running performance over a 5 km distance improved in the last third.

 This shows that it boosts endurance to help you perform better for longer.